 Hotter bulbs a little farther back from the tank are my personal favorite because they provide a wider birth of warmth.

-I recommend giving this 6 pack from Simba Lighting a try.
+I recommend giving this 6 pack from KOR Lighting a try.

 75 watts is typically a good amount to start at, and adjust accordingly.